-The \gls{MSE} results are shown in Figure~\ref{fig:polybench_mse}.
-Note the logarithmic scale on the Y-axis.
-The trend in every benchmark is a significantly lower error when using posit64 numbers.
-This is up to 4 orders of magnitude lower \gls{MSE} depending on the benchmark.
 The accuracy improvements are maintained across the whole range of problem sizes.
-When using posits without the quire accumulator, we also observe significant accuracy improvements when compared with doubles.
-This happens even though in the posit case we have an extra rounding between the multiplication and addition operations that is not present when using fused \gls{MAC} with doubles.
+When using posits without the quire accumulator we also observe significant accuracy improvements.
+This happens even though in the posit case we have an extra rounding between the multiplication and addition operations that is not present when using fused \gls{MAC} with \removedChanges{ doubles }\revisedChanges{IEEE representations.}

 The \gls{MaxAbsE} metric follows the same pattern as the \gls{MSE}.
-These results are shown in Figure~\ref{fig:polybench_maxabse}, where the Y-axis also follows a logarithmic scale.
-Posit64 obtains up to 3 orders of magnitude lower error than double-precision floats across all benchmarks and dataset sizes.
-There are also large accuracy improvements when executing with posit64 without quire over doubles.
+These results are shown in Figure~\ref{fig:polybench_maxabse}, where the Y-axis also follows a logarithmic scale. \revisedChanges{Posits} obtain up to 3 orders of magnitude lower error than \revisedChanges{their same bit-width floats} across all benchmarks and dataset sizes.
+There are also large accuracy improvements when executing with posit without quire over doubles.

-All in all, from the set of benchmarks we have studied we can conclude that 64-bit posits can execute as fast as double-precision floats.
-Moreover, posit64 presents significant accuracy improvements over IEEE 754 doubles, while maintaining the same memory bandwidth.
-This better accuracy is maintained both in a general sense, as shown by the \gls{MSE}, as well as in each particular value since the \gls{MaxAbsE} is also lower in every case.
+All in all, from this set of benchmarks we can conclude that 64-bit posits\removedChanges{ can execute as fast as double-precision floats.
+Moreover, posit64 } present significant accuracy improvements over IEEE 754 doubles, while maintaining the same memory bandwidth. \revisedChanges{This is also the case with 32-bit numbers.} This better accuracy is maintained both in a general sense, as shown by the \gls{MSE}, as well as in each particular value since the \gls{MaxAbsE} is also lower in every case.
 The use of the quire is beneficial both in terms of performance and accuracy, so it can compensate for its significant hardware cost shown in Section~\ref{sec:synthesis_results}.